2023 Most Popular Computer Engineering Associate Degree Schools in New York

 Full Computer Engineering Technology at Jefferson Community College Report

-Out of the 14 schools in New York that were part of this year’s ranking, Genesee Community College landed the # 5 spot on the list.
+A rank of #5 on this year’s list means Genesee Community College is a great place for computer engineering technology students working on their associate degree.
 GCC is a small public school located in the town of Batavia.

 About 25% of the students majoring in computer engineering tech at the school are women while 75% are male.